Dry Cell (band)

-Dry Cell was an American rock band formed in 1998 in California, United States, known in earlier stages as Impúr.
+Dry Cell was an American nu metal band formed in 1998 in California, known in earlier stages as Impúr.
 They are best known for their song "Body Crumbles", which was featured in numerous third party media, such as the Queen of the Damned soundtrack and Madden NFL 2003.
 They're also known for the song "Slip Away" which was featured in Freekstyle.
 The band released one studio album, Disconnected, in 2002.

 History

 Early years (1998–2001)

 Guitarist Danny Hartwell and drummer Brandon Brown met in 1998 at a Ratt Show on the Sunset Strip.
 The pair later added bassist Judd Gruenbaum and began playing under the name Beyond Control.

 Beyond Control soon earned the attention of Warner Brothers A&R executive Jeff Blue, responsible for discovering Linkin Park.
 Blue signed the band to a development deal, found a new lead singer in Jeff Gutt from Detroit and renamed the group Impúr.

 Blue described the band as "Like Metallica meets Incubus meets Linkin Park but heavier.
 No DJing, no rapping, very melodic and the kids are just phenomenal musicians".

 While known as Impúr the song Body Crumbles was featured on Rob Zombie's sampler disc Calling All Maniacs which circulated with his 2001 release titled The Sinister Urge.